adityavinodh/blog/content/blog/linux-intro.md

 has their own Windows for Servers OS, uses Linux for their servers.
 They usually have high uptime and very rarely crash or provide issues.

-And, my most favourite feature of Linux, is that when something goes wrong, you get very descriptive error messages telling you what and where the issue has occured.
+And, my most favorite feature of Linux, is that when something goes wrong, you get very descriptive error messages telling you what and where the issue has occurred.
 Using this information, you can most likely understand the problem and rectify it, or a quick Google search (or Brave, DuckDuckGo, etc.) will always find you the answer from countless blog posts and forums where the same question and error has probably been answered multiple times.
-In other OSs, it is almost impossible to get help, because when something goes wrong, it just says 'Oops, somthing has gone wrong', and you are pretty much helpless.
+In other OSs, it is almost impossible to get help, because when something goes wrong, it just says 'Oops, something has gone wrong', and you are pretty much helpless.
 Even if you try to ask someone online, there are probably a 100 possible errors which provide the same message.